dgroomes/docker-playground/dockerfile/README.md

   IDs. `docker image history` only shows `missing` and `docker manifest inspect` doesn't work for local images.
 So instead I exported the physical image data.
 Easy enough.)
   Show the image layers and the steps/instructions (what are they called?)
-* [ ] Create a "base image and extending image" example.
+* [x] DONE Create a "base image and extending image" example.
 This is prototypical stuff.
 This is one of the core value props of Docker.
 I'm particularly interested in what the JSON metadata files look like in the layers.
 I'm confused about what goes in the "config" object vs. what goes in the `json` metadata file in a layer.